marvinIsSacul/url-short/README.md

 To get started with this application, follow these steps:

-1. Run the `docker-compose.yml` file to start the MongoDB service:
+1. Run the `docker-compose.yml` file to start the MongoDB service.

 2. Install dependencies: